MohAli92/test/CODESPACES.md

 - ✅ User registration works
 - ✅ Image upload works
 - ✅ Messaging works
 - ✅ Health endpoint returns OK status

+- In CodeSpaces, use the URLs shown in the CodeSpaces UI (port forwarding)
+- For local development, use http://localhost:3000 and http://localhost:5000